 Certifications and Ratings | |||||

 (1) The scope of boundary of the data includes standing investments where DRM has direct operational control.
-As a result, investment assets Gladstone Hotel and Broadview Hotel are outside DRM’s organizational boundaries.
-Zibi Community Utility are outside DRM’s direct operational control.
-For more information, please refer to the Supplemental Disclosure section.
+As a result, investment assets Gladstone Hotel, Broadview Hotel and Zibi Community Utility are outside DRM’s organizational boundaries.
+For more information, please refer to the Supplemental Disclosures section of the Sustainability Report.
+Historic figures have been updated to reflect enhanced data tracking procedures and changes to calculation methodologies.

 (2) Data coverage includes Distillery District and Arapahoe Basin Ski Resort.